borrowing rights and privileges

 If your library card is lost contact the library immediately.
 You are responsible for all materials checked out on your library card, so treat it as you would a credit card.

 Books should be returned on or before the date due.
 Patrons may return items to the bookdrop.
 All items left in the bookdrop will be checked in on the next date the library is open.

 Materials checked out to other patrons may be placed on reserve using the online catalog or by speaking to a staff member.
-Books not owned by the Rutland Free Library may be requested through Interlibrary Loan.
+Books not owned by the Rutland Free Library or the Catamount Library Network may be requested through Interlibrary Loan.

 Interlibrary Loan (ILL) is available to all library users and can be used to borrow books, magazine and journal articles, and to obtain photocopies from other libraries.
 We can not use Interlibrary Loan to borrow DVDs, videotapes, music CDs, or reference books.
 When you are notified that your ILL material has arrived, you have three days to pick it up.
-There is a $3.00 fine if you do not pick up your materials in this time frame without contacting us.
 Interlibrary Loan material is available for checkout periods of three weeks and can not be renewed.
+This is a free service unless you do not pick up an item you request, in which case a $5 handling fee is charged to your account.
 Overdue fines are fifty cents per day, per item.

-As a courtesy to patrons, overdue notices are sent as follows: First Notice: 1 week after item is due; Second Notice: 2 weeks after item is due; Bill: 3 weeks after item is due.
+As a courtesy to patrons, overdue notices are sent as follows: First notice: 7 days after item is due; Bill: 30 days after item is due.

 - Lost card: $1